PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/DynamoDB.md

     You may also use a Projection Expression which allows you to return certain attributes.

     Results are sorted by sort key.
-    Numerics are sorted in ascesing order by default.
+    Numerics are sorted in ascending order by default.
     Set 'ScanIndexForward' to false if you want to reverse the order of the results.

     Queries are Eventually Consistent by default.
-    Queriues can be set to be Strongly Consistent.
+    Queries can be set to be Strongly Consistent.

 ### Scans
     By default, scans return all items in the table.